gpoitch/ember-cli-inline-content/README.md

 # ember-cli-inline-content

-An add-on for ember-cli that allows you to render inline scripts and styles directly into your index.html file.
+An ember-cli add-on to render inline scripts and styles directly into your index.html file.

 ## Install
 ```